chromium/chromium/docs/clang.md

 1. Run `./tools/clang/scripts/build.py --without-android --without-fuchsia`
     to build the plugin.
 1. Run `ninja -C third_party/llvm-build/Release+Asserts/` to build incrementally.
-1. Build with clang like described above, but, if you use goma, disable it.
+1. Build with clang like described above, but, if you use reclient, disable it.

 To test the FindBadConstructs plugin, run: